Joanna Brooks

-Joanna Brooks (born September 29, 1971) is an American author and professor of English and comparative literature at San Diego State University.
-Brooks is currently the associate vice president of faculty advancement and professor of English and comparative literature.
+Joanna Brooks (born September 29, 1971) is an American author and scholar of American literature.
+Brooks is currently the Associate Vice President of Faculty Advancement and Student Success at San Diego State University (SDSU).
+Before working in academic administration at SDSU, she was a professor of English and Comparative Literature.
 She is a frequent media commentator on faith in American life, particularly in relation to her own Mormonism.
 Politico named her one of 2011's "50 politicos to watch" for her Twitter feed, @askmormongirl.

 Mormonism

 Brooks writes extensively about Mormonism and Mormon feminism and is often quoted in the media related to issues regarding the Church of Jesus Christ of Latter-day Saints.
 The Huffington Post writes, "Brooks specializes in explaining the Church of Jesus Christ of Latter-day Saints to non-Mormons, and in presenting a different way to be Mormon to those steeped in its orthodoxy."
 She wrote a question-and-answer blog from 2010 to 2014 called "Ask Mormon Girl" with the tagline "unorthodox answers from an imperfect source".
 She also wrote as a senior correspondent for Religion Dispatches from 2011 to 2014, frequently addressing Mormon issues.
 In early 2012, she self-published a memoir called The Book of Mormon Girl: Stories from an American Faith, which was later picked up by Simon & Schuster and published by them in August 2012.
 Brooks was noted as one of "13 Religious Women to Watch in 2012".